frankburgs/frankburgs.github.io/readme.md

 - Add functional "add safety observation" option that allows user to create an added table item in their browser.

 🦺 find legal requirement for signage legibility (or 'condition').
+Do search for 'oag'.

+- Send finished front-end app to school staff.

+# Done
+- ✅ Consolidated button for image modal with line item number cell.